Beneboe/Multi-Label-Text-Classification/README.md

   - GoogleNews-vectors-negative.bin.gz
 - 09 - Preprocess the AmazonCat-13k Dataset.py

-Where datasets folder contains the extracted archive files.
-Before running the script look for the `DATASET_TYPE` variable at the top of the file.
-To preprocess the train set change it to 'trn', for the test set change it to 'tst'.
+The datasets folder contains the extracted archive files.
+Run task `09 - Preprocess the AmazonCat-13k Dataset`.
+This should create the following files in the *datasets/AmazonCat-13K* folder:

-Finally, run the *09 - Preprocess the AmazonCat-13k Dataset.py* file.
+- tst.before.json
+- tst.processed.json
+- trn.before.json
+- trn.processed.json

-## Training classifiers for the AmazonCat-13K dataset
+## Training classifiers with the AmazonCat-13K dataset

 Ensure that the project folder has the following directory structure: